CyberArchitect777/hacker-whacker-access-denied/README.md

 - The project logos have been re-branded as is fitting for a new project.
 - A game settings page has been added to allow the user to enable or disable new features.
 - Hackers with shields appear, representing anti-malware software examining your system.
 Clicking them costs you 20 points, adding a new dimension to the fast-paced game.
 This mode is selectable in the game options.
+- Sounds have been added to promote user immersion in the game

 ## Deployment And Repository